Menu

 The DfE have reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.
-At Bourne Elsea Park, these values are reinforced regularly alongside our key Christian Values and Christian ethos.
+At Colsterworth School, these values are reinforced regularly alongside our key Christian Values and Christian ethos.

 Democracy

-Bourne Elsea Park is a UNICEF Rights Respecting school.
+Colsterworth CE Primary is a UNICEF Rights Respecting school.
 Each year the children decide upon their class charter and the rights associated with these.
 All the children contribute to the drawing up of the charter.
 Children have many opportunities for their voices to be heard.
 We have a Student Council which meets regularly to discuss issues raised in class council meetings.
 The council has its own budget and is able to genuinely effect change within the school.
 All Student Council members for each class are voted in by their peers.
 The Student Council ensures that all pupils have ownership of the school, how it operates and therefore their education.
-At Bourne Elsea Park ‘Every Child has a Voice’.
+At Colsterworth ‘Every Child has a Voice’.

 Rule of Law